aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/working-with-vector-graphics/_index.md

 <img src="https://github.com/aspose-drawing/Aspose.Drawing-for-Java/raw/master/Examples/Data/LinesCurvesShapes/DrawLines_out.png" alt="Draw Lines" width="500"/>

 ## **Draw Path in Java**

-1. Instantiate an object of Bitmap class
+1. Create an object of Bitmap class
 1. Initialize an object of Graphics class from this bitmap
 1. Define a Pen object with desired parameters
 1. Initialize a new object of GraphicsPath class and add Lines to its path collection

 {{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-LinesCurvesShapes-DrawPath-DrawPath.cs" >}}

 <img src="https://github.com/aspose-drawing/Aspose.Drawing-for-Java/raw/master/Examples/Data/LinesCurvesShapes/DrawPath_out.png" alt="Draw Path" width="500"/>

 ## **Draw Polygon in Java**

-1. Instantiate an object of Bitmap class
+1. Create an object of Bitmap class
 1. Initialize an object of Graphics class from this bitmap
 1. Define a Pen object with desired parameters
 1. Use the DrawPolygon method of Graphics class object to draw Polygon